Soc 012 - Marriage and Family Life » Fall 2019 » Midterm Exam

 B. family as school

-C. family as church
+C. family as house of corrections

 D. all of the above were functional roles of the family